guardian/modern-js-workshop/lessons/flow.md

 #### 3.3.2 [Rest parameters](https://flow.org/en/docs/types/functions/#toc-rest-parameters)

-It is possible to type the rest parameters sintax as an `Array`.
+It is possible to type the rest parameters syntax as an `Array`.

 ```flow js
 function method(...args: Array<number>) {